conscious-incompetence/conscious-incompetence.github.io/_drafts/logic.md

 {{ %endaside }}

 Clearly (and unsurprisingly) Homer is not reasoning correctly.
-Logic can tell us exactly why his reasoning is incorrect and why Lisa is so exasperated with him.
+Logic can tell us exactly why his reasoning is incorrect and thus why Lisa is so exasperated with him.

 An important principle of formal logic is __form over content__.
 That is, the rules of logic are about the form that an argument takes, not